Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Asymptotic Properties of Adaptive Weighted SGD

-We note that for quantile regression in Example \ref{eg:quant-reg}, even though the individual objective $\ell(\theta; X,Y)$ is nonsmooth, the population objective $\L_{\theta'}(\theta)$ is second-order differentiable with some smoothness conditions on the error distribution.
+Although this definition of loss may seem complex since it corresponds to two parameters, it remains the desirable property that, if $\theta^*$ is a minimizer of (\ref{eq:oracle}), then it is also a minimizer of (\ref{eq:custom-loss}), that is, $\nabla \L_{\theta^\prime}(\theta^*)=0$.
+We also note that for quantile regression in Example \ref{eg:quant-reg}, even though the individual objective $\ell(\theta; X,Y)$ is non-smooth, the population objective $\L_{\theta'}(\theta)$ is second-order differentiable if one assumes some mild regularity conditions on the error distribution.
 Finally, we denote $\xi_{\theta^\prime}(\theta; \zeta)$ as the difference between the stochastic gradient and population gradient of the loss defined in \eqref{eq:custom-loss}, i.e.,